uhlik/bpy/README.md

 **Import/Export single mesh as Wavefront OBJ.
 Fast.
 Now with Cython.
 Binaries not included.**

 Only active mesh is exported.
 Only single mesh is expected on import.
-Supported obj features: UVs, normals, vertex colors using MRGB format (ZBrush).
+Supported obj features: UVs, normals, vertex colors using MRGB format (ZBrush) or 'Extended' format (import only) where vertex is defined as (x,y,z,r,g,b).

 changelog:

+* 0.3.2 import 'extended' vertex colors (x,y,z,r,g,b), optionally apply gamma correction
 * 0.3.1 import obj (python only)
 * 0.3.0 export implemented in cython
 * 0.2.0 ported to blender 2.80